-You are confident that you decide where you put your attention on.
-But it’s only half the truth.
-There are Principles that determine how people naturally perceive visual elements and you, as well as your users, are influenced by it, too.
+You are confident that you decide where you focus your attention on.
+But that’s only half the truth.
+There are principles that determine how people naturally perceive visual elements and you, as well as your users, are influenced by it.

 If you understand the Gestalt Principles you understand how to create a better UX.
 You will be able to design more user-friendly apps.
-By using Gestalt Principles you will be able to direct the users’ attention to the right place and the important information.
+You will be able to direct the users’ attention to the right place and the important information.